When you teach online, many of your skills and achievements go unnoticed.

 Nothing weird, of course.

 Naturally, choose a personal tidbit that’s appropriate, and shows you in a good light.

-If you have secret skating skills, or you can make a mean cherry cheesecake, for example, these hobbies will add a flourish to your profile.
+If you like hiking, have an impressive collection of tropical fish, or can make a mean cherry cheesecake, for example, these hobbies will add a flourish to your profile.

 They make you more approachable.

 But not all ‘achievements’ have a place in your teacher bio.

 You don’t need to mention that you hold the current world title for the most hotdogs eaten in an hour.
 Or that your famous chilli is so hot it’s actually landed people in the ER.

 You want to engage your readers, not terrify them.

 The primary audience for your teacher bio will be students.